• Skip to primary navigation

 • Contact

-You are here: Home / Uncategorized / English – German Dictionary – Which one to choose?
+You are here: Home / Uncategorized / Top 3 Best German Dictionary Apps to Help You Learn

 All the dictionaries presented here are available as a mobile app (iOS + Android) and on the web.

-Here are the top three dictionaries I have found:
+Here are the top 3 best German dictionary apps I have found:

 This is a free dictionary with over 1M translations.
 Both the website and app are fast and accessible.
 If you are looking for more insight than just a simple translation, you can access definitions and directly search a word on further websites (click the ‘i’ button behind a word).